developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 * **Zebra recommends resetting to the default input device when quitting an app that uses EKB**.
 * In this guide, the terms “button” and “key” are used interchangeably.
 * **If an app contains logic to show the keyboard automatically** when an activity comes to the foreground (i.e. the activity has a declared flag of `android:windowSoftInputMode`=`stateVisible` in its `AndroidManifest.xml` file), **that app cannot hide the keyboard using the SHOW API**.
-* Apps running in full screen mode display custom keyboard layouts with an extra margin from the bottom of the device screen.
+* Apps running in full screen mode display custom key layouts with an extra margin from the bottom of the device screen.

 -----